 The most common age for MRKH to be diagnosed is when a young woman is between 15 and 18 years old.
 That’s when a young woman is likely to see her health care provider because she hasn’t started her period.
 Some girls may find out at an earlier age or when they’re older.

-What will happen at my health care provider’s appointment?
+What will happen at my doctor’s appointment?

 What can a pelvic ultrasound or MRI show?

 A pelvic ultrasound is usually the first test to check to see if a uterus or womb is present.
 This test can also confirm that you have two ovaries and two kidneys.
 Sometimes a very tiny uterus can be seen.
 A tiny uterus is called a “uterine horn or remnant”.
-You may need to have an MRI so that your health care provider can see your female organs in more detail.
+You may need to have an MRI so that your doctor can see your female organs in more detail.

 Can anyone tell that I have MRKH?